ABOUT THIS CONFERENCE

 This NEW conference, is designed in the light of the 2018 examinations.
 The revamped conference will focus on challenging areas, how to boost grades and how to meet the demands of the questions for examination success in 2019.

-This NEW conference will provide students with a motivational revision day, at which they will hear presentations from leading historians and be given high quality advice, guidance and examples which will assist them in producing examination answers of the highest levels.
+This conference will provide students with a motivational revision day, at which they will hear presentations from leading historians and be given high quality advice, guidance and examples which will assist them in producing examination answers of the highest levels.

 The conference is designed for students of all examination boards.